 Legislators are concerned with multiple issues, so be sure to provide good information.
 Offer information, including background or leave behind materials explaining the issue.

 Leaving visual handouts, flyers or petitions, like those found in our resources section, is a great way to explain your stance on the issue.
 If you want to provide good tourism statistics, use Blue, Gray and Green Report.
 Or, pass along our one-pager on battlefield preservation as a way to introduce your legislator to the benefits of preserving America's hallowed ground.

 Ask questions about your legislator's stance toward the issue, and be ready for your legislators to ask about your position.

 Developing a relationship with district or Washington, D.C., staff is important.
 When it comes time for action, knowing someone to call will pay off.
 Don't be discouraged if staff members are young.
 These individuals will one day be old hands, and thanks to your relationship with them, they will be able to open doors previously closed.

 Always say thank you.
 Follow-up after your meeting by writing a thank you note to each staff member with whom you met.
 Also be sure to thank your legislator for his or her consideration.
 Additionally, it is important to relay any information you receive from your legislator to your organization, community, family and friends.

 Other Ways to Take Action

 Use whichever medium is most comfortable and convenient for you.
 Whether you visit in-person, call or write, be sure to always give your legislator your name, address and telephone number, so they know you are one of their constituents (it makes you a big deal in their eyes).
-We have resources for many methods of contacting your representatives and speaking out about our current initiatives, as well as your own support for battlefield preservation.
+You can support the Trust by contacting your representatives and speaking out about our current initiatives, as well as your own support for battlefield preservation.